Thind-Lovepreet14/LifeSportsApp/README.md

 # LifeSports App
 This app allows the user to create new users which are filtered by gender for their respsective pages.
-Future installments will allow the user to selection positions on the basketball court as well as a more dynamic player profile.
+Future installments will allow the user to selection positions on the basketball court, as well as a more dynamic player profile.

 ## Getting Started